Diet and Nutrition

 The AREDS2 study built upon the original AREDS study by adding the antioxidants lutein and zeaxanthin, omega-3 fatty acids, and also removed beta-carotene and lowered the dose of zinc.
 Beta-carotene was removed because it slightly increased the risk of lung cancer in smokers; no such increase was found with related nutrients lutein and zeaxanthin.1

-Eating foods that are nutrient-rich
+Eating nutrient-rich foods

 While the AREDS and AREDS2 studies focused on nutrient supplementation, it’s still important to eat a healthy, balanced, nutrient-dense diet.
 Supplementation should not take the place of getting vitamins and minerals from food.
 A healthy diet is a key factor in maintaining a healthy weight and preventing obesity, which has been associated with a higher risk of AMD.2